lrns/opera-gcal-sd/README.md

 ## How to use it:

 1. Install extension
-2. Sign in using your Google calendar account normally (if not yet signed in) or sign in into your Google account inside the preferences of an extension
+2. Click on the Speed Dial or Sign in Options page, you will need to approve "Manager Calendars" permission for "Opera Google Calendar Extension" in the popup window
 3. Click 'Refresh calendars' button in options page if you are signed into your Goole account but extension still says 'Click to sign in...'
 4. (Optional) Select calendars you want to get entries from:
-    * Default - only entries from the default calendar are displayed
+	* All calendars - all user's calendars as well as subscribed calendars, e.g. Holidays
 	* Own calendars - entries from all user's calendars are displayed
-	* All calendars - all user's calendars as well as subscribed calendars, e.g. Holidays
 	* Selected - you will be allowed to select calendars to sync.
 Also you will be able to set colours of calendars to your own preference

 5. Change other customisation options as you like!